David-Grim/CSE183-project/README.md

 place and makes heavy use of interactive javascript.

 When a user visits a song page, the controller queries the information pertaining to that song, its album, and its artist from the database.
-This information, along with 4 links relating to comment actions are passed to song.html in a dict. song.html displays the relevant data using YATL.
+This information, along with four links relating to comment actions are passed to song.html in a dict. song.html displays the relevant data using YATL.

 song.html also loads the js/comments.js file containing a vue instance.
 On initialization,